Bursts and Triggers: Socially-Driven Activity in Open-Source Co-Editing Networks: Conclusion

 \section{Conclusion}

 In this work, we present a multi-stage analysis of collective social dynamics in OSS development, moving from a mere description of temporal commit patterns to the underlying social mechanisms of activity cascades.
-We first establish that commit activity is inherently bursty, confirming that developer actions are not independent events and suggesting the presence of memory and triggering effects.
-This foundational finding motivated our investigation of activity cascades as a tangible social mechanism driving this dynamics.
-We successfully validate the existence of activity cascades in a majority of the 50 OSS projects we analyzed.
-These cascades, where one developer's edit triggers a chain of rapid responses from collaborators, represent a form of emergent, implicit coordination that is vital in decentralized development environments.
-We demonstrate that these social responsiveness patterns are not only statistically significant but also practically useful, as they can improve the prediction of developer churn.
+We first establish that commit activity is inherently bursty, indicating that developer actions are not independent events and suggesting the presence of memory and triggering effects.
+This foundational finding motivated our investigation of activity cascades as a social mechanism associated with these dynamics.
+We successfully validate the existence of activity cascades in a majority of the 51 OSS projects we analyzed.
+These cascades, where one developer's edit is followed by a chain of rapid responses from collaborators, represent a form of implicit coordination in decentralized development environments.
+We also find that these social responsiveness patterns carry modest predictive information for developer churn, though this application is secondary and dominated by individual inactivity.

 Our research contributes to the open question how macro-level collective dynamics such as bursty contribution patterns emerge based on micro-level social mechanism.
 It provides a new lens through which we can view OSS collaboration, shifting the focus from static network structures to the dynamic, responsive interactions that form the social fabric of these communities.
 By understanding the propagation of activity, we gain deeper insights into project health, developer engagement, and the complex interplay between social and technical contributions in the world of open source.
-It also sheds light on the larger question how the integration of AI agents can possibly influence collaboration patterns in teams.
+Methodologically, our churn results also show that node features alone can match graph neural networks on these co-editing networks.